Person-in-Charge | Barbara Watters |

-Psychology of Team Leadership Graduate Certificate: 9 credits
+Psychology of Team Leadership Graduate Credit Certificate Program

-This certificate was designed for anyone who wishes to earn a credential that could be applied toward the MPS in Psychology of Leadership in the future.
-The certificate also would provide a firm foundation with which to enter other programs with a leadership emphasis.
+The certificate is also offered as a standalone program and provides a firm foundation with which to enter other programs with a leadership emphasis.
 It is intended for those early in their careers who wish to become more effective team members; and be competitive for promotions into leadership roles in the future.
 It also is intended for those early or midway in their careers who are in leadership roles and aspire to advance further; and are in leadership development, organizational effectiveness, or human resources roles that work directly with leaders and teams.

 Admission Requirements